 Before we get into writing at content mills, you need to know what I’m talking about, right?
 Of course you do!

 Content mills are places that allow clients to place orders and then there is a free for all on the other side.
 Most of the time, the rates are extremely low, with some paying as little as $2 for 500 words!
 Yes, really!
 There are semi-decent ones that pay $10 for 500 words, and others that pay $15-$25 for the same amount of words.

 Of course, the more a mill pays, the better quality your work needs to be.

 Writers are given a keyword or two, and then some instructions.
 The amount of instructions depends on the clients.
 Some are great and will go into a lot of detail.
 Others are minimal and will just say “write something around the keyword.”

-I started out writing at content mills and bidding for low paying jobs.
+I started out writing at content mills and bidding for low-paying jobs.
 It wasn’t because I didn’t know how to market my writing.
 It was because I wanted quick access to money, and wanted to build my experience.
 Also when starting out, I didn’t really know where to start.

 I needed samples and I wanted to learn more about the world of writing online.
 And what better way than writing at content mills?

 I learned a lot from my time writing at content mills regularly.
 And actually, I did make a living.
 I was paying the rent and all the bills, and I wasn’t slaving away for hours!
 I still had time to work on my blogs because I chose the right content mills.
 I found ones that were willing to pay $10 or more for 400-500 word articles.